Boeing reports Q2 profit but misses Wall Street expectations

 Total revenue slipped 2% to $16.68 billion, falling short of Wall Street’s forecast of $17.57 billion, despite an increase in airliner deliveries to 121 planes from 79 a year earlier.
 Boeing gets much of the purchase price upon delivery.

-Shares of Boeing, based in Arlington, Virginia, rose about 3% in trading before the market opened Wednesday.
+Shares of Boeing, based in Arlington, Virginia, rose more than 2% in trading before the market opened Wednesday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.